Food in Sintra — What to Eat and Where

 Book an experience

-Sintra is primarily a day-trip destination and most of its food scene caters to that reality — tourist-facing, overpriced near the palace, and variable in quality.
+Sintra is primarily a day-trip destination and most of its food scene caters to that reality — tourist-facing, overpriced near the palace entrances, and variable in quality.
 That said, two things are genuinely worth seeking out: the pastries from Piriquita and a lunch at one of the town’s proper restaurants rather than the palace-gate cafés.
+Staying overnight opens up the evening dining options, which are calmer and better value once the day-trippers leave.

 What to Eat

-Travesseiros — puff pastry rectangles filled with almond cream and egg yolks, dusted with powdered sugar.
+Travesseiros — puff pastry rectangles (the name means “pillows”) filled with almond cream and egg yolks, dusted with powdered sugar.
 The defining Sintra pastry.
-Buy from Piriquita (Rua das Padarias 1–4) where the recipe originates. €1.40 each.
+Buy from Piriquita (Rua das Padarias 1–4) where the recipe originates — the bakery has been making them since 1862 and guards the recipe closely.
+Approximately €1.40 each as of 2026.
+Best eaten warm, within an hour of purchase.
+The pastry should shatter when you bite into it — if it is soft, it has been sitting too long.

 Where to Eat

-Tulhas — mid-range restaurant in an old granary building near the train station.
-Good selection of traditional Portuguese dishes.
-Mains €14–20.
+Tulhas — Mid-range restaurant in a converted 15th-century granary building (the stone grain storage vaults are intact) near the main village.
+Good selection of traditional Portuguese dishes including bacalhau, pork, and seasonal fish.
+Mains approximately €14–20.
 Better quality than the palace-area options at comparable prices.
+The stone interior keeps it cool in summer.

 What to Avoid

 The restaurants on Rua Volta do Duche — the tourist strip near the National Palace entrance — are generally overpriced and mediocre.
-The menus look appealing but rarely deliver.
-Walk 200m further into the town for significantly better value.
+The menus look appealing and the touts can be persistent, but the food rarely delivers for the price.
+Walk 200m further into the town or toward São Pedro for significantly better value.
+The cafés at the Pena Palace and Moorish Castle entrances are similarly overpriced — bring water and snacks from the village.

 Drinks